mal-lang/mal-simulator/README.md

 ### Viability

 We want to determine which attack steps are possible to compromise in the attack graph with respect to the state of `defense`/`exist`/`notExist` steps.
 We call that property viability.
-To get the viability of an attack step, we look at its parents viability.
+To get the viability of an attack step, we look at its parents' viability.
 Some attack steps have `defense`/`exist`/`notExist` steps as parents.
 The viability of those steps is determined by whether they are enabled/have their conditions met or not.
 In this way the viability propagates from `defense`/`exist`/`notExist` steps to attack steps and indicates whether the attack steps are viable based on current `defense`/`exists`/`notExist` statuses.